 Bridle leather belts have solid brass, or Nickel over solid brass buckles, and come in 1-1/4", 1-1/2", and 1-3/4" widths.
 The Bridle leather is thick and supple 10-12 oz.(5/32" - 3/16") thick.
 This is the same Bridle leather that is used on the Bridle Leather Texas Ranger Belts.

 The harness stitching option is shown on the harness leather belt page, and on the Dark Brown Bridle leather belt below.
 Bridle Leather is not a "Tooling" leather like the Harness Leather.
 That is why stitching is offered, but not basket weave and other tooling belt designs.
 They are on the Harness Leather Belt page.

 The Bridle leather is made by the same tannery as the harness leather.
-After oak tanning this select grade has additional operations performed on it to make it become bridle leather.
+After chrome tanning this select grade has additional operations performed on it to make it become bridle leather.
 It is stuffed with tallow and oil to make it more supple and is then dyed and finished.
 There is more information about the types of leather I use at the bottom of this page.